AdhiCr/LeetCode/readme.md

 1. The "problem_statement" along with any of the given hints
 2. The solution - if applicable it'll be marked speed or memory,
    * memory: most memory efficient implementation by me
    * speed: fastest implementation by me
+   * both: most memory efficient + fastest implementation by me
    * i.e., There are possibly even faster and/or more efficient solutions out there

 All solutions are in **Python3**